 Peach Pundit posted an editorial from the “Courier Herald”, which says: “Nephew and family spokesperson Richard Handspike has written a detailed affidavit on behalf of his family noting that at no time was his family asked for victim impact statements or even informed of Hill’s trial proceedings.
 He notes that the family does “not want Mr. Hill to be executed, and we believe a sentence of life without the possibility of parole is an appropriate and just resolution for this case and for us as the family of Joseph Handspike.”
 Richard Handspike included details that he was not a distant relative, and was in fact close to the victim.
 He also was the family member that was called to the prison to identify his Uncle’s body.
 He is not a contrived prop being trotted out by a desperate defense team.”

 UPDATE The execution was delayed until Monday, July 23.
 The State of Georgia will use an overdose of Pentobarbital to kill Mr. Hill.
 UPDATE TWO The State Supreme Court issued a stay of execution Monday.
 This stay concerns the change from a three drug protocol, to a one drug deliberate overdose.
 UPDATE THREE The Georgia Supreme Court has given a green light for the execution of Mr. Hill.
-Vintage pictures are from ” The Special Collections and Archives,Georgia State University Library”.
+UPDATE FOUR The execution is now scheduled for July 15, 2013.
+Vintage pictures are from The Special Collections and Archives,Georgia State University Library.
 The image of GDC ID: 0000422090 is from The Georgia Department of Corrections.